Censorship of Facebook: Nauru

 In 2015, Nauru permanently blocked sites set up for "abusive content" such as child pornography and would temporarily block some sites like Facebook.
 Despite controversy surrounding the ban, President Baron Waqa defended it.
 In 2018, the ban on Facebook in Nauru was lifted.

 North Korea

-In April 2016, North Korea started blocking Facebook, "a move underscoring its concern with the spread of online information," according to The Associated Press.
+In April 2016, North Korea started blocking Facebook, "a move underscoring its concern with the spread of online information," according to the Associated Press.
 Anyone who tries to access it without special permission from the North Korean government will be subject to punishment.

-Malaysia

-Facebook was blocked for a few days in Malaysia during the 2011 Egyptian protests.

 Mauritius

 The Information and Communication Technologies Authority (ICTA) of Mauritius, ordered internet service providers of the country to ban Facebook effective immediately, on 8 November 2007 because of a fake profile page of the Prime Minister.
 Access to Facebook was restored the next day.

 Morocco

 On 5 February 2008, Fouad Mourtada, a citizen of Morocco, was arrested for 43 days due to the alleged creation of a faked Facebook profile of Prince Moulay Rachid of Morocco.